What are QTL/GWAS?

 as possible.
 A general advice is that the online Animal QTLdb web site reflects the

-most current data updates, i.e. data on other sites are propergated from here.
+most current data updates, i.e. data on other sites are propagated from here.

 Is there a better way to search QTLdb by multiple criteria for a literature without involving complicated multiple web form fields?

-Yes it is possible.
-The "publication search" within the QTLdb take a formaulated search
+Yes, it is possible.
+The "publication search" within the QTLdb take a formulated search

 string that includes several lines of information.
 For instance, in this example: